Building an Enigma Machine in ClojureScript

 Conclusion

-I found modeling this solution in a Lisp using ClojureScript to be very enjoyable.
-Looking back over the code I find it amazing how a Lisp is able to so succinctly and elegantly document the behaviour of the machine.
-The more I develved into the solution to this problem space the more I felt the functional approach mapped so well.
-Being able to explore Property-based testing in this fashion was a great experience, and from it I am able to see how well it can fit into aspects of daily programming/problems we solve.
+I found modelling this solution in a Lisp using ClojureScript to be very enjoyable.
+Looking back over the code, I find it amazing how a Lisp is able to so succinctly and elegantly document the behaviour of the machine.
+The more I developed the solution to this problem space, the more I felt the functional approach mapped so well.
+Being able to explore property-based testing in this fashion was a great experience, and it demonstrated how well it can fit into various aspects of the everyday programming challenges we solve.